LingQ Review 2025:Ultimate Language Learning Tool?

 lingq review -An online community

-DictationListen to one of the words you learn and write it.
+Dictation: List one of the words you learned and write it down.

 I found the tool very strict and intolerant regarding spelling errors or typos.
 Still, it’s a great way to develop your listening and writing skills at the same time.